senkigan/weatherApp/README.md

 # weatherApp
 A web app that shows you the weather of any given location.

-Clone the repo an start the server:
+Clone the repo and start the server:

 `git clone https://github.com/senkigan/weatherApp/`